 Barberini Gardens are really impressive.
 A green oasis with a fantastic view of the lake and the sea.
 The gardens were founded as the magnificent country villa of Roman emperor Domitian (81-96 d.C.), the Albanum Domitiani.

-After centuries of shifting ownership, in July 1596, under the Pope Clemens VIII, the Vatican seized Castel Gandolfo and Rocca Priora from the then owners, the Savelli family, who had refused to honour a debt of 150.000 ecus.
+After centuries of shifting ownership, in July 1596, under Pope Clemens VIII, the Vatican seized Castel Gandolfo and Rocca Priora from the then owners, the Savelli family, who had refused to honor a debt of 150.000 ecus.

-READ MORE: For more breaks from the hustle and bustle of the city centre, check out the other day trips from Rome you can easily take using the public transport!
+READ MORE: For more breaks from the hustle and bustle of the city center, check out the other day trips from Rome you can easily take using public transport!